analog-nico/pathjs-amd/README.md

 # PathJS

+---

+## This package is not maintained.
+Don't use it anymore!

+The code contains known bugs and I personally switched to using a different router.

+---

 PathJS is a lightweight, client-side routing library that allows you to create single page applications using Hashes/Hashbangs and/or HTML5 PushState.

 This repository was forked from [mtrpcic/pathjs](https://github.com/mtrpcic/pathjs) for continued maintenance.
 The latest version in this repository still serves as a drop-in replacement for the original version.